Starmer should be ‘more upfront’ in supporting striking workers, says union boss

 Several people who have worked at the company for decades told the PA news agency on Monday that they are relying on food banks and struggling to make mortgage payments.

-The union is calling for a 10% pay rise to keep wages roughly in line with inflation, while the port has proposed a 7% increase plus a £500 payment.
+The union is calling for a 10 per cent pay rise to keep wages roughly in line with inflation, while the port has proposed a 7 per cent increase plus a £500 payment.

 Asked by LBC’s Tom Swarbrick if Sir Keir supports the strike, Ms Graham said: “For me, actions speak louder than words, and I’d have to say no.